-Download Radio Show The February 28th show featured a conversation with Connor Goff.
-We discussed his goals to increase his species list on iNaturalist, and some of the things he’s found and learned in pursuit of documenting nudibranchs, chitons, and fish, among other things.
-If you have questions or observations you want to share, please … Read more
+Download Radio Show The December 19th show featured a conversation with Jen Cedarleaf and Victoria Vosburg.
+We spoke about the upcoming Christmas Bird Count (happening on January 2nd) and some of the adventures, activities, and observations of the past year.
+If you have questions or observations you want to share, please feel free to leave … Read more

 Download Radio Show The December 5th show featured a conversation originally recorded and aired in Fall 2019.
 I spoke with Leslie Harris, a polychaete specialist based at the Natural History Museum of Los Angeles County.
 Leslie has an infectious enthusiasm for all things polychaete, and we spoke about their diversity of life history and form, … Read more

 Download Radio Show The November 21st show featured a conversation with Ian Hewson, of Cornell University.
 We spoke about his work investigating causes sea star wasting, current work looking at the microbiome of local sea cucumbers, and a bit about the natural history of viruses in marine environments.
 See more about this work on his … Read more

 Download Radio Show The November 7th show featured a conversation with Jackie Hildering, also known as the Marine Detective.
 Originally recorded and aired Fall 2019.
 If you have questions or observations you want to share, please feel free to leave a comment here or on the page I’ve set up for that purpose.